8.7 km

 Just before Makaka Creek (Long Flat Creek), the track reaches a junction.
 The Cone Saddle Track meets the Lower Waiohine Track at this junction, after descending from Cone Saddle.
 Continue up the valley, following the signs towards Totara Flats Hut.

 There is a large slip upstream in the Waiohine Valley from Makaka Creek.
-There are two options for how to pass the slip.
-Either follow the all-weather track over the slip (30 minutes) or walk upstream on the river terrace from Makaka Creek.
-The second option is only possible when the river is low; if in doubt, take the all-weather track.
+The only option for passing the slip is to walk upstream on the river terrace from Makaka Creek.
+This option is only possible when the river is low; if in doubt, be prepared to turn back.

 After the slip, the track continues upstream.
 It climbs onto a high river terrace then drops back down to the river.